 In light of a recent snow storm (or rather storms), we decided to take advantage of the abundance of fresh snow and head up north to spend our Family Day long weekend here in Ontario.
-We visited Arrowhead Provincial Park and the neighbouring Algonquin Provincial Park, which both boast of hosting a variety of winter activities, including: skating, snowshoeing, and cross-country skiing.
+We first visited Arrowhead Provincial Park, which boasts of hosting a variety of winter activities, including: skating, snowshoeing, and cross-country skiing.

 Hike #2 of the 52 Hike Challenge

 Hike #1 of the 52 Hike Challenge

 We somehow managed to convince my younger sister and her boyfriend how much fun it is to canoe to your campsite and rough it in the wild.
 Given that C & E aren't avid campers (or canoers), we planned a route that wasn't particularly ambitious.
 We were secretly hoping they'd have such a great time that they'd want to go backcountry camping with us again.